 Psychological theory and research are applied to the legal system.
 Topics may include the psychological factors influencing eyewitness testimony and jury deliberations.

-Prerequisite: PSYC 215 and PSYC 221 or PSYC 221W, or equivalents.
+Prerequisite: PSYC 110, PSYC 221 or PSYC 221W, and 45 completed credits that include 8 additional PSYC credits.

 Offered: Annually.